CityQ Insights & Updates

 CityQ’s four-wheel cargo e-bike is built for short urban work—quicker kerbside access, rock-solid low-speed handling, and easy entry to car-free, ZEZ and many LEZ areas—so rounds are faster, riders calmer, and failed deliveries fewer.
 The guide maps common use cases (grocery & parcels, field service & pharma, councils & SMEs) to the right configuration—box, pickup/flatbed, or passenger—across models like CityQ 850, 1200, Pickup & Customise, and Passenger.
 In short: downsize from vans without losing stability or capacity, and choose the CityQ set-up that fits your routes, loads, and stops.

-Cotent Writer Morten Rynning
+Morten Rynning Morten Rynning

 Oct 27, 2025